notasandwich532/draft-my-stl/readme.md

 # Draft My STL

-**This code was written by Claude (Anthropic's AI assistant).** It is provided as-is.
+**This code was written by Claude** It is provided as-is.
 If something doesn't work, consult an AI — it will be able to help you debug it faster than any issue tracker.

-A pipeline for preparing organic 3D mesh files for sand casting molds.
+A pipeline for preparing organic shaped 3D mesh files for sand casting molds.
 It fills in undercuts (overhanging geometry that would trap a mold), applies draft angles to all surfaces, and produces a clean reconstructed mesh ready for mold making.

 > **Tested on:** Linux only · 32GB RAM · Intel i7-10750H · Resolution ≥ 0.1mm